 Once the quality and maturation of the agaves are met, the leaves are cut off (jima) leaving what is known as the “piña” because its similarity to a pineapple.

-The “piñas” are then split in two and placed by hand in a conical stone oven underground, using firewood and stones.
-The cooking takes 4 days inside this oven allowing a better preservation of the aromas and flavours of the agave
+The “piñas” are then splitted in two and placed by hand in an underground conical stone oven, using firewood and stones.
+The cooking takes 4 days allowing a better preservation of the aromas and flavours of the agave.

 During the fermentation process, sugars become alcohol.